Micheline Lannoy and Pierre Baugniet, Barbara Ann Scott and Hans Gerschwiler

 Barbara Ann Scott and Dick Button.
 Photo courtesy "Skating" magazine.

 In the men's event, North American Champion Dick Button squared off against European Champion Hans Gerschwiler.
 The face-off almost didn't happen, because on the way to the event, the train Button and his coach Gustave Lussi were travelling on broke down.
 They jumped out into the snowbanks and hitchhiked their way to the arena.
 They arrived late and were initially told that Button was disqualified, but the mess was cleared up and he was allowed to compete.
 Gerschwiler took a decisive thirty five point lead in the school figures but Button rebounded with a thrilling free skate performance that was extremely well received by the Stockholm audience.
 He actually won the free skate and earned more points than Gerschwiler, but a three-two split in judges placements assured Gerschwiler the overall win.
+Memorably, Button caused a 'furor' by wearing a white mess jacket for his free skating performance.

 THE PAIRS COMPETITION